 Promotion of the inclusive and open multistakeholder model

 Further promote the inclusive and open multistakeholder model that has evolved where governments, industry, civil society, the technical community and academia interact on an equal footing.

+Encourage current collaboration platforms to bring professionalism to the ICT workforce; there is a significant worldwide effort already underway to achieve this and WSIS can leverage through collaboration and partnership.